george-key/cron-lux/README.md

 A winforms demo is included to showcase how simple is to create a light wallet.

-The light wallet demo is able to login into any wallet by inserting a private key in either raw format or WIF format, and also to transfer funds (NEO or GAS) to any address.
+The light wallet demo is able to login into any wallet by inserting a private key in either raw format or WIF format, and also to transfer funds (CRONIUM or CRON) to any address.

 Please beware of using this wallet to transfer funds in Neo main net, as this wallet was created just for demonstration purpose and not exhaustively tested.